4th - 10th June 2019

 |Snow at the top|

 After that, with the rain clouds closing in and the temperature dropping fast, the track got rougher, rockier, wetter, and steeper, as we wound up and up, eventually almost to 3000 m.
 There was snow on the hills around us, and sleet falling in places, but somehow we kept going.
 As we neared the top, Gidget was becoming more and more breathless, and eventually Ashton ended up traversing from side to side in order to reduce the severity of the hill.
 This of course meant we were totally off the "track", and had a lot of rocks and gullies to clamber over and through, while we were peering through the murk of the windscreen,

 |We finally made it to the top unaided|

 |Sand flies on the fly sheet|

 Day 10.
 Achit Lake to Kochevnik Camp 6, in Russia.
 When we awoke, the extent of the fly problem was evident - The fly sheets were covered, the tents were covered, the cars were covered, wheels, and anything left lying out were covered, and even the toilet tents were covered !
 And as soon as one stood still, you were covered.
-So packing up was done in silence so the mouth didn't open, and quickly !
+So packing up was done quickly, and in silence so the mouth didn't have to open !

 |In the Altai|